adlanhawari12/Managing-PUBG-Mobile-SEA-2023-Teams-A-Comprehensive-Data-Management-Application/README.md

 # capstone-project_modul1_adlan
-This project using the Python programming language about create read upload delete and 1 additional unique menu about the PUBG Mobile Super League in South East Asia, there are 6 main menus in the application:
-1. Pubg mobile sea 2023 team data report
+PUBG Mobile SEA 2023 Team Data Management Application Overview
+Welcome to the PUBG Mobile SEA 2023 Team Data Management Application.
+This application is designed to manage the team data for the PUBG Mobile Super League in South East Asia.
+The application offers functionalities to create, read, update, and delete team data, along with a unique feature for awarding teams.
+The application is built using Python and provides a user-friendly menu-driven interface.

+Features
+Pubg Mobile SEA 2023 Team Data Report: View a comprehensive report of all the teams participating in the PUBG Mobile SEA 2023.
-2. Added PUBG Mobile Sea 2023 data
+Add PUBG Mobile SEA 2023 Data: Add new team data to the system.
-3. Updated PUBG Mobile Sea 2023 data
+Update PUBG Mobile SEA 2023 Data: Update existing team data.
-4. Delete PUBG Mobile Sea 2023 data
+Delete PUBG Mobile SEA 2023 Data: Delete team data from the system.
-5. Awarding the PUBG Mobile Sea 2023 team
+Awarding the PUBG Mobile SEA 2023 Team: Special feature to award teams based on performance or other criteria.
-6. Exit the program
+Exit the Program: Exit the application.

-Each main menu is structured and connected to each other